 - The student will conduct themselves in a courteous, respectful, and professional manner at all times. - The student will identify themselves as a Marietta College Physician Assistant Student. - The student will be hardworking, conscientious and accountable. - The student will be responsible for taking an active role in their clinical education. - The student will demonstrate awareness of professional limitations and will only perform activities assigned by and under the supervision of their preceptor. - On the first day of the rotation, the student will inform the preceptor of their individual needs; this includes sharing with the preceptor where the student feels he/she "is" and where he/she "ought to be" in specific clinical requirements and clinical skills.
-He/she will review rotation objectives and evaluation form with the preceptor. - The student will not be used as a substitute for regular clinical or administrative staff. - The student will adhere to the regulations and policies of the Marietta College PA Student Handbook. - The student will follow the rules and regulations of the hospital or other institutions in which he/she works and agrees to complete all required documentation, additional training and/or testing required by the facilities. - The student will make all reasonable efforts to maintain good relationships at all times with patients, staff, and preceptors. - The student will complete all assignments, Typhon tracking, and site/preceptor evaluations at the completion of each rotation. - The student is responsible for discussing with the preceptor a mid-point evaluation for each rotation. - The student will never see, treat and discharge a patient without having the preceptor see the patient. - The student shall handle all confidential information in a professional and ethical manner and in accordance with all applicable federal and state regulations, including HIPAA laws. - The student shall be permitted to document in designated portions of the hospital patient's permanent medical record, in accordance with Hospital policy.
+He/she will review rotation objectives and evaluation form with the preceptor. - The student will not be used as a substitute for regular clinical or administrative staff. - The student will adhere to the regulations and policies of the Marietta College PA Student Handbook. - The student will follow the rules and regulations of the hospital or other institutions in which he/she works and agrees to complete all required documentation, additional training and/or testing required by the facilities. - The student will make all reasonable efforts to maintain good relationships at all times with patients, staff, and preceptors. - The student will complete all assignments, EMedley tracking, and site/preceptor evaluations at the completion of each rotation. - The student is responsible for discussing with the preceptor a mid-point evaluation for each rotation. - The student will never see, treat and discharge a patient without having the preceptor see the patient. - The student shall handle all confidential information in a professional and ethical manner and in accordance with all applicable federal and state regulations, including HIPAA laws. - The student shall be permitted to document in designated portions of the hospital patient's permanent medical record, in accordance with Hospital policy.
 It is the student's responsibility to complete all required documentation for each clinical rotation as required by the hospital. - The student will incur expenses and obtain drug/alcohol screen or an additional background check if required by the hospital (prior, during or after rotation). - The student may make suggestions for clinical sites and/or preceptors (physicians/PAs) but it is the responsibility of the program to verify, coordinate and assign all student clinical sites and preceptors. - The student is to follow the schedule of their preceptor.
 This may include evenings, weekends and holidays. - The student is required to work a minimum of 36 hours/week and/or 180 hours/5 weeks.
 If they are not obtaining these minimums, they should contact the Clinical Coordinator immediately to discuss the rotation. - The student understands that if they are removed from a rotation by the program or a request from a preceptor, the student must appear before the Progress and Conduct Committee.
-The student could be dismissed from the program or the graduation of the student could be delayed until other rotations can be found that are approved by the program. - The student understands that any falsification of clinical rotation documents will result in an appearance before the Progress and Conduct Committee and may result in dismissal from the program.
+The student could be dismissed from the program or the graduation of the student could be delayed until other rotations can be found that are approved by the program.